off-lineLabs/community/CONTRIBUTING.md

 - Add missing documentation
 - Translate documentation
 - Create tutorials or examples
+- Help users understand and get the most from our software

 ### 💻 Code Contributions

 - Pick an issue labeled `good first issue` if you're new
 - Look for issues labeled `help wanted`
-- Propose new features or improvements
+- Propose new features or improvements (ensuring they align with our principles)
 - Fix bugs

 ### 🎨 Design Contributions